Cadmium telluride photovoltaics: Solar tracking

 Almost all thin film photovoltaic module systems to-date have been non-solar tracking, because module output was too low to offset tracker capital and operating costs.
-But relatively inexpensive single-axis tracking systems can add 25% output per installed watt.
+But relatively inexpensive single-axis tracking systems can add 25% to output.
 In addition, depending on the Tracker Energy Gain, the overall eco-efficiency of the PV system can be enhanced by lowering both system costs and environmental impacts.
 This is climate-dependent.
 Tracking also produces a smoother output plateau around midday, better matching afternoon peaks.

 Materials

 Cadmium

 Cadmium (Cd), a toxic heavy metal considered a hazardous substance, is a waste byproduct of mining, smelting and refining sulfidic ores of zinc during zinc refining, and therefore its production does not depend on PV market demand.
 CdTe PV modules provide a beneficial and safe use for cadmium that would otherwise be stored for future use or disposed of in landfills as hazardous waste.
 Mining byproducts can be converted into a stable CdTe compound and safely encapsulated inside CdTe PV solar modules for years.
-A large growth in the CdTe PV sector has the potential to reduce global cadmium emissions by displacing coal and oil power generation.
+A large growth in the CdTe PV sector has the potential to reduce global carbon emissions by displacing coal and oil power generation.